physicslog/cdt/README.md

 </center>

 ## How to cite this project?
+Giving credit is a way of respecting the author’s heartfelt dedication and hard work.
+So, do I prefer.
 ```
 D. Rajbhandari.
 An open source code for causal dynamical triangulations without preferred
 foliation in (1+1)- dimensions, 2017 –.
 URL https://github.com/Damicristi/cdt.